greymd/teip/README.md

 0
 ```

-However, this option is not suitable for processing a large file because it may significantly degrade performance instead of consolidating the results.
+However, this option is not suitable for processing large files because of its high processing overhead, which can significantly degrade performance.

 ### Overlay `teip`s